chloeleichen/Counter-Up/README.md

-Counter-Up
+Drupal Counter-Up
 ==========

-Counter-Up is a jQuery plugin that *animates* a number from zero (counting up towards it).
+Drupal Counter-Up is a Drupal module that utilize a  a jQuery plugin that *animates* a number from zero (counting up towards it).
 It supports counting up:

 * integers `12345`
 * floats `0.1234`